-A reservation fee of £200.00 (not subject to VAT) will be required once you have found a property you like and an offer has been accepted.
+A reservation fee equivalent of 1 weeks rent (not subject to VAT) will be required once you have found a property you like and an offer has been accepted.
 This is in order to reserve the property and remove it from our availability list.
-The 'reservation fee' will be deducted from the first month’s rent due.
+The 'reservation fee' will be held by us and deducted from the first month’s rent due.
 Should the tenant withdraw from the proposed letting, through no fault of the landlord or the agent, all or a proportion of the 'reservation fee' will be retained in order to cover any reasonable costs (which will be outlined in full).

 None of the 'reservation fee' will be retained should the Tenant's withdrawal be due to a breach of the proposed letting agreement by the landlord or managing agent.

 The 'reservation fee' shows good faith on the part of a prospective tenant enabling the landlord or agent to take further action, confident in the knowledge that the applicant is serious and fully committed to the property.